SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ses.md

 * **Enable** — One Message Per Request
 3. Click **Save.**

     **Note the source EndPoint URL**.
 Once an HTTP Source is added, it generates a URL which will be used to receive notifications from SNS.
-The URL looks like [https://collectors.sumologic.com/receiver/v1/http/ABCDEFGHIJK](https://collectors.sumologic.com/receiver/v1/http/ABCDEFGHIJK).
+The URL looks like `https://collectors.sumologic.com/receiver/v1/http/ABCDEFGHIJK`.

 4. You are going to send SES Notifications to SNS and then from SNS forward them to Sumo Logic.
 Have your Amazon SNS topic ready to receive SES notifications.
 Create SNS Topic, if not already created in SNS Service at AWS account from which to forward events to Sumo.
 Follow instructions in the [Amazon documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-sns-notifications.html#configure-feedback-notifications-prerequisites) to setup an SNS topic to receive SES notifications.

-    **Note the SNS Topic ARN,** as you'll need it to set the subscription.
+    **Note the SNS Topic ARN**, as you'll need it to set the subscription.

 5. Whenever the SNS topic referred to in the previous step receives SES notification, forward the received notification to registered subscribers of that SNS topic.
 Now, subscribe Sumo Logic endpoint as subscriber.
 Create a Subscription to the SNS Topic you just created, specifying the following:
     * Topic ARN—from the [Step 4](#TopicARN).